melefabrizio/divi-woocommerce-subcategories-module/README.md

-# Woocommerce Subcategories Module for Divi
+# WC Product Subcategories Module for Divi and

 This is an extension plugin for Divi Builder by Elegant Themes and Woocommerce.